Dover test

 American war casualties returning to Dover AFB from Iraq in 2004.
 Photo by the U.S. Air Force.

 The Dover test is an informal test and a journalistic phrase to describe whether the general population of the United States is supporting the participation of the United States in a war or other military action by the public reaction to returning war casualties.
 The test is usually used to support a partisan position concerning the United States government's actions rather than to actually determine the level of public support for the war.

 Description

-A U.S. Army soldier sleeps near transfer cases aboard a C-17 Globemaster III aircraft bound for Dover Air Force Base, Delaware.
-U.S. Army Sergeant Osvaldo Ortiz (pictured) accompanied his friend's remains from Afghanistan to Dover AFB in June 2003.]
-Photo by Peter Rimar.
+A U.S. Army soldier sleeps near transfer cases aboard an aircraft bound for Dover Air Force Base, Delaware from Afghanistan in 2003.
+He was accompanying his friend's remains.

 The test's name refers to Dover Air Force Base in Dover, Delaware in the United States.
 The base is home to the Department of Defense's Charles C. Carson Center for Mortuary Affairs.
 50,000 U.S. casualties have arrived at this airport since 1955.
 An early use of the term "Dover test" was uttered by Senator John Glenn (D-Ohio) in 1994.
-The Dover test was also explicitly mentioned by Gen. Hugh Shelton in 1999, and again on January 19, 2000 when he said:
+The Dover test was also explicitly mentioned by Gen. Hugh Shelton in 1999, and again on January 19, 2000, when he said: